 Keep in mind that most of the free courses available through the resources listed above won’t earn you any transferable credit.
 Be sure to read all the details before you enroll in a class.
 And never enter any payment information unless you understand what you’re signing up for.

-For even more courses, resources, and the latest news in online learning, visit Class Central.
+For even more courses, resources, and the latest news in online learning, be sure to bookmark Class Central.
 This free online resource compiles thousands of classes from many of the websites listed above into one easily-searchable platform.
 You can also browse courses by subject, start date and user ranking.

 In addition to providing links to thousands of free online classes, Class Central also offers up-to-date news about online learning platforms, resources, ratings and more.

 Have you ever taken a free course online?
-Let us know where you enrolled and tell us about your experience in the comments below!
+Let us know where you enrolled and tell us about your experience in the our Clark.com Community!